All our homes have a COVID-19 Management Plan.

 What is the difference between palliative care and end of life care?

-Palliative care is care for individual living with a terminal illness that can't be cured, and that patients are likely to die from.
+Palliative care is care for individual living with a terminal illness that can't be cured, and that residents are likely to die from.
 End-of-life care is a part of palliative care focused on when those individuals are nearing the end of their life (6 months or less).

 Why choose MACG for palliative care?